Table of contents

 How Long Does It Take?

 Most people complete the Skyline Trail in three days, but faster and more experienced hikers can complete it in two.
-Those who prefer a leisurely pace, don’t mind covering less distance each day, and wish to thoroughly explore the alpine terrain, may choose a four-day trip.
+Those who prefer a leisurely pace, don’t mind covering less distance each day, or wish to explore the alpine terrain thoroughly may choose a four-day trip.
+There are many spur trails and off-trail scrambles to surrounding peaks like Sunset and Aberhart if you have the experience and time to drop some gear in camp and explore even higher.
 At CleverHiker, we enjoy hiking and keep our packs light, so we completed the trail in two days and would hike it that way again.
 Below are three potential itinerary options:

 Two Day Trip